wishihab/Android-RATList/README.md

 # Remote Access Tool Trojan List - Android

 This repo contents all RAT trojan android as I know so far (free or paid app) with permission and feature used list for my documentation.
-If you need another malware samples, here is [82 malware families old google](https://sites.google.com/site/androidmalrepo/) and [android malware sample](https://github.com/fouroctets/Android-Malware-Samples)

 Looking for free port forwarding without buy VPN or Router setting??
 Use [Ngrok](https://ngrok.com/)